Order by December 13th to get your order before Christmas! Shop Now

-Additionally, keep in mind that not all bone broth is created equal, and it’s important to select a high-quality supplement (if you choose a dietary supplement) to make sure you get the most bang for your buck, such as Ancient Nutrition's own line of bone broth supplements.
+Additionally, keep in mind that not all bone broth is created equal, and it’s important to select a high-quality supplement (if you choose a dietary supplement) to make sure you get the most bang for your buck, such as Ancient Nutrition's own line of savory bone broth powders.

-The bone broth diet plan is a meal plan that involves cycling between following a Paleo diet five days per week and partial or intermittent fasting for two days weekly, all while consuming bone broth daily.
+The bone broth diet plan is a meal plan that involves cycling between following a Paleo diet and intermittent fasting, all while consuming bone broth daily.

-This plan involves having one to three servings of bone broth per day each day, alongside a diet rich in whole, unprocessed foods such as grass-fed meats, wild-caught fish, fresh vegetables and fruits, nuts, seeds, herbs and spices.
+This plan involves having three servings of bone broth each day, alongside a diet rich in whole, unprocessed foods such as grass-fed meats, wild-caught fish, fresh vegetables and fruits, nuts, seeds, herbs and spices.